-Those moving to the City of Bridges will have plenty to keep themselves busy with during their downtime.
-Pittsburgh has something for everyone, whether expats prefer to shop up a storm, party the night away, or simply dine on some excellent food.
+Those moving to the City of Bridges will have plenty to keep themselves busy during their downtime.
+Pittsburgh has something for everyone, whether new arrivals prefer retail therapy, partying the night away or dining out at excellent eateries.

 Shopping in Pittsburgh

-The downtown area is the hub of shopping in Pittsburgh and is home to the city's 'diamond district', a collection of high-end jewellery stores.
+The downtown area is the shopping hub in Pittsburgh and is home to the city's 'diamond district', a collection of high-end jewellery stores.
 The area has a range of well-known department stores as well as boutique clothing stores.

 Eating out and groceries in Pittsburgh

-From local legends to elite fine-dining restaurants, foodies are sure to find something to tickle their tastebuds.
-Pizza lovers can weigh in on a decades-old debate by trying the pizza at both Mineo's and Aiello's, two legendary pizzerias located just a few doors down from each other in Squirrel Hill.
-Throughout Pittsburgh, there are also plenty of excellent upscale restaurants to be found.
+From local legends to elite fine-dining restaurants, foodies are sure to find something to tickle their taste buds.
+Foodies can weigh in on a decades-old debate by trying the pizza at both Mineo's and Aiello's, two legendary pizzerias located just a few doors down from each other in Squirrel Hill.
+Throughout Pittsburgh, there are also plenty of excellent upscale eateries to be explored.

 Nightlife in Pittsburgh

-With a wide variety of local wineries, breweries and distilleries, Pittsburgh is a great city for those who enjoy a drink now and again.
+With a wide variety of local wineries, breweries and distilleries, Pittsburgh is a great city for those who enjoy a drink.
 There are also cocktail bars, rooftop lounges and beer gardens scattered throughout the city.
-Top areas for a fun night out include trendy Lawrenceville, student-friendly Oakland and local favourite, Bloomfield.
+Top areas for a fun night out include trendy Lawrenceville, student-friendly Oakland and local favourite Bloomfield.

 Arts and culture in Pittsburgh

-Culture vultures will be in seventh heaven with all that the City of Steel has to offer.
-The Carnegie Museums of Pittsburgh are a must-see and are comprised of an art museum, a natural history museum, a science museum, and the famed Andy Warhol Museum.
+Culture enthusiasts will be in seventh heaven with all that the Steel City has to offer.
+The Carnegie Museums of Pittsburgh are a must-see and are comprised of an art museum, a natural history museum, a science museum and the famed Andy Warhol Museum.
 Dedicated to the renowned pop culture artist from Pittsburgh, the museum showcases his legacy and influence on modern culture.

-Those interested in a theatre will be pleased to know that Pittsburgh is a regular stop for touring Broadway productions.
-In addition, the city has its own thriving theatre scene, where attendees can enjoy high-quality productions of plays, musicals, ballets and operas.
+Those interested in theatre will be pleased to know that Pittsburgh is a regular stop for touring Broadway productions.
+In addition, the city has its own thriving theatre scene, where theatre buffs can enjoy high-quality productions of plays, musicals, ballets and operas.

 Outdoor activities and sport in Pittsburgh

-There's plenty to keep outdoorsy residents occupied in Pittsburgh.
-The city has a number of excellent parks and trails that lend themselves well to hiking or cycling.
+There's plenty to keep nature-loving residents occupied in Pittsburgh.
+The city has several breathtaking parks and trails that lend themselves to excellent hiking and cycling.
 For those who prefer to exercise indoors, Pittsburgh has a wide selection of gyms offering all sorts of equipment and classes, ranging from boxing to aerial yoga and more.